LearningToBurn/LearningToBurn.github.io/_lessons/Plan/Burn Plan.md

 ### Why do you need one?

-A burnt plan identifies both environmental and safety impacts and tries to mitigate these adverse outcomes from a burn off (see figure below).
+A burn plan identifies both environmental and safety impacts and tries to mitigate these adverse outcomes from a burn off (see figure below).
 A well-written prescribed burning plan accomplishes several positive things:
 * it forces us to thoroughly plan a burn;
 * it forces us to understand and define the conditions when fire can accomplish our goals;
 * it forces us to understand and define the conditions when it is NOT safe to burn;
 * it makes us prepare contingencies for problematic situations that might develop;
 * it helps us recognize our knowledge, equipment and preparation limitations for a prescribed burn; and
 * it helps minimize our liability when we adhere to the plan because it demonstrates farmers are knowledgeable about fire and do not negligently apply this tool.

 ~ INSERT IMAGE

->If you have a burn plan, it does not absolve you from responsibilities if you have no conduced a burn in a safe manor.
-You can still be prosecuted if the fire is not conducted in a safe manor and you have not taken adequate measure to protect your staff, livestock or the public from the effects of your burn off.
+>**If you have a burn plan, it does not absolve you from responsibilities if you have not conducted a burn in a safe manner.
+You can still be prosecuted if the fire is not conducted in a safe manner and you have not taken adequate measures to protect your staff, livestock or the public from the effects of your burn off.**

 ### How to complete a Burn Plan?